 Our dining room table is big enough that we can spread out all of our BookShark books and still see everything.

-Get out of the house all together.
+Get out of the house altogether.
 Head to the park or library and do some school there.
-Grab a backpack, toss some books, pencils and erasers and learn where ever you go.
+Grab a backpack, toss some books, pencils, and erasers and learn where ever you go.

 How to Not Have a Homeschool Room